The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Further information can be found in The Public Contracts (Scotland) Regulations 2015, 58 (8) (c)

-When determining whether to exclude a bidder on this basis, your organisation should be proportionate in its decision, taking into account the size of the contract, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract.
+When determining whether to exclude a bidder on this basis, your organisation should be proportionate in its decision, taking into account the size of the contract, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract and reputational risk to the organisation.

-Bidders may be excluded if a conflict of interest exists which may impact the procurement process.
+Bidders may be excluded if a conflict of interest exists that cannot be effectively remedied by other less intrusive measures, and that may impact the procurement process.

 Further information can be found in The Public Contracts (Scotland) Regulations 2015, 58 (8) (e)

-When determining whether to exclude a bidder on this basis, your organisation should be proportionate in its decision, taking into account the size of the contract, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract.
+When determining whether to exclude a bidder on this basis, your organisation should be proportionate in its decision, taking into account the size of the contract, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract and reputational risk to the organisation.

-Bidders may be excluded if a distortion of competition may arise from the prior involvement of the bidder in the preparation of the tender.
+Bidders may be excluded if a distortion of competition arises from

-When determining whether to exclude a bidder on this basis, your organisation should be proportionate in its decision, taking into account the size of the contract, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract.
+When determining whether to exclude a bidder on this basis, your organisation should be proportionate in its decision, taking into account the size of the contract, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract and reputational risk to the organisation.

 Bidders may be excluded if they are found to have: